 - 1 Maintaining a good long-term relationship with suppliers and closely tracking the situation of customer inventory state.
-Striving to enhance sales after the demand recovery. - 2 Providing diverse and various product designs to avoid the singleness of product.
-A wave of specification upgrades is expected in the second half of 2023. - (b) Inflation, rising costs of raw material and labor costs
+Striving to enhance sales after the demand recovery. - 2 Adopting various and diverse product designs to avoid excessive reliance on a single product, while actively developing new customers and application areas. - 3 Continuously monitor the investment of global telecommunications operators and handle accounts and inventory management with caution to effectively reduce operational risks. - Actively expanding business in high growth markets such as India, the Middle East, and the East Asia Pacific. - (b) Inflationary raw materials, rising costs of supply chain restructuring, and rising labor costs